Insight | Japanese Netsuke

 Japanese carved boxwood Netsuke late Edo period available in our Asian Art Collection here

-Netsuke and inro slowly declined during the latter stages of the Meiji period 1868-1912 as Japanese clothes were gradually westernised outlaying their practical use.
+Netsuke and inro slowly declined during the latter stages of the Meiji period 1868-1912 as Japanese clothes were gradually westernised, outlaying their practical use.
 Fortunately, Netsuke were and still are very popular amongst Western collectors and their works were exported heavily to both Europe and America.
 Obviously, prices were driven by both quality, particular makers, and subjects.
-Today Japanese Netsuke can be found all over the world with exceptional pieces residing in the world’s top museums and private collections.
+Today, Japanese Netsuke can be found all over the world, with exceptional pieces residing in the world’s top museums and private collections.

 Prices